pgjdbc/pgjdbc/docs/documentation/head/connect.md

 The following examples illustrate the use of both methods to establish a SSL connection.

+If a property is specified both in URL and in `Properties` object, the value from `Properties` object is ignored.

 ```java
 String url = "jdbc:postgresql://localhost/test";
 Properties props = new Properties();